-Consisting of Two compulsory internal assessments 40 Marks each.
-The final marks will be the average of score of both the tests.
+Consisting of Two compulsory internal assessments 20 Marks each.
+The final marks will be the average score of both the assessments.

 Weightage of each module in the end semester examination will be proportional to the number of respective lecture hours mentioned in the curriculum.